gavinjerman/gavinjerman.github.io/index.md

+---
+layout: default
+---

+... in the meamtime, take a look at [jermware](https://jermware.net)

 {% assign postsByYear = site.posts | group_by_exp:"post", "post.date | date: '%Y'" %}
 {% for year in postsByYear %}
   <h1>{{ year.name }}</h1>